easegress-io/easegress/doc/reference/filters.md

 read the data defined in the pipeline spec.

-The `template` should generate a string in YAML format, the schema of the result YAML varies from protocol.
+The `template` should generate a string in YAML format, the schema of the result YAML varies from filters and protocols.

 #### HTTP Specific